As Republicans split over who will be House speaker, McCarthy positions himself as a de facto leader

 Another idea is to change the rule that allows a single lawmaker to make a “motion to vacate” the office — which is the rare procedural tool Gaetz used to force a snap vote that ousted McCarthy.
 In previous years, it required more the one lawmaker to make the motion.

-But the evening meeting is expected to be long on infighting and short on solutions as Republicans reel from the chaos that has thrown their majority into grave turmoil.
+But lawmakers exiting the evening meeting came to the understanding that such changes might not be achievable in time for a speaker's vote as Republicans try to move on from the chaos that has thrown their majority into turmoil.

+Republican Rep. Max Miller of Ohio said he is for Jordan, but he wants to take another week to sort through all the leadership positions, adding there were a lot of “broken” personalities in the room.

-Democrats so far reject both Scalise and Jordan, and are almost certain to vote against both Republicans.
-McCarthy’s ouster came with the help of Democrats, who voiced their disdain for the speaker and joined with the handful of eight Republicans to oust him.
+Democrats so far reject both Scalise and Jordan, and are almost certain to vote against either Republican.
+McCarthy’s ouster came with the help of Democrats, who voiced their disdain for the speaker and joined with eight Republicans to oust him.

-For now, no consensus candidate that could bridge both parties seems at all within reach.
+For now, no consensus candidate who could bridge both parties seems at all within reach.

-Meantime, Rep. Patrick McHenry, R-N.C., has been named as speaker pro-tempore, a position created in the aftermath of the Sept.
-11, 2001 terrorist attacks to ensure the continuity of government in Washington.
+Meantime, Rep. Patrick McHenry, R-N.C., has been named as speaker pro tempore, a position created to ensure the continuity of government in Washington.

 The rules around the temporary speaker position have been untested before, though they appear to indicate the main power in the role is to ensure the election of a new speaker.